 In addition to his scholarship, Dr. Reish remains an active and accomplished performer of bluegrass, old-time, and related musical styles.
 As a noted singer and multi-instrumentalist (guitar, banjo, fiddle, mandolin, ukulele, dulcimer, harmonica) he has performed across much of the United States and in 2007 made a six-city solo tour of Japan.
 He believes strongly in the intersection of musical scholarship and performance, and is well-known for his engaging lecture-recitals, workshops, and other historically thematic programs.

-Rachel Morris, C.A., Coordinator and Archivist, holds an M.A. in Public History (archival management) from Middle Tennessee State University and a B.A. in History with a minor in Anthropology
+Rachel Morris, C.A., Archivist, holds an M.A. in Public History (archival management) from Middle Tennessee State University and a B.A. in History with a minor in Anthropology also from MTSU.

 Rachel joined the Center in August of 2010 as a graduate assistant and has since held numerous positions within the CPM.
-She is responsible for donations, collections management collections management and administration, preservation of print materials, reference assistance, exhibitions, and more.
+She is responsible for donations, collections management and administration, preservation of print materials, reference assistance, exhibitions, and more.
 Rachel has worked in various archival and museum agencies throughout her career and has training in numerous aspects of cultural heritage research, administration, and management.
-Her personal research interests include religious history related to the ancient, medieval, and pre-modern European time periods.
+Her personal research interests include intellectual, cultural, and religious history related to the ancient, medieval, and pre-modern European time periods.